 - finding a homeschool rhythm that works for mom

-- creating a homeschool atmosphere that works for mom
+- creating a homeschool atmosphere that works for mom (such as a cozy homeschool approach)

 Selecting a Homeschool Philosophy and Curriculum